 A family member or friend ("the Principal") will advise that they have appointed you to be their Attorney under a document known as an Enduring Power of Attorney ("EPA").
 (For more information on EPAs, see our blog: Planning for the unknown)

-If you wish to accept the appointment, you must sign the EPA document where required.
+If you wish to accept the appointment, you must sign a Statement of Acceptance that is part of the EPA document where required.
 The EPA will say when your appointment starts.
-It might be when the Principal loses capacity.
-It might be on the date the EPA is signed.
+It might be when the Principal loses capacity, or it might be on the date the EPA is signed by the Principal.
 If you are not sure, ask us.

 2. What can you do once you are acting as an Attorney?